Graduate School Handbook Part 15 – Assessment offences

 University, including postgraduate researchers, are subject to the

-University’s published policy about academic integrity and
+University’s published policy about

 Regulations about the investigation of assessment offence allegations, possible outcomes and applicable penalties

 PGR15.1.1R Assessment offence allegations made against postgraduate researchers (PGRs) registered on an MPhil or doctoral level award (including those who are also members of University Staff or affiliated Staff) will be investigated under the University’s Academic Regulations and Procedures.

 - i) Assessment offence allegations made against PGRs relating to the assessment of taught elements of the award for which UWE credit is awarded (e.g. taught modules) will be investigated in accordance with procedures at Part F4 of the University Regulations and Procedures.